httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 AEAD_AES_128_GCM produces ciphertext 16 octets longer than its input plaintext.
 Therefore, the unencrypted content of each record is shorter than the record size by 16 octets.
-Valid records always contain at least a padding terminator octet and a 16 octet authentication tag.
+Valid records always contain at least a padding delimiter octet and a 16 octet authentication tag.

 Each record contains a single padding delimiter octet followed by any number of